Our trading algorithms are built in QuantConnect, so we thought our first post ever should give an overview of this amazing platform.

 - Manual: Manually entering a list of tickers.
 This is done only once at the start of the algorithm.

 - Dynamic: Tickers are selected based on certain criteria (price, volume, technical indicators, fundamental data, etc.).
 This is similar to a classic screener that will find the securities that meet our specific criteria.
-This process can run daily, or we can schedule it for a specific frequency (e.g. weekly, monthly).
+This process runs daily by default, or we can schedule it for a specific frequency (e.g. weekly, monthly).

 - Alpha Creation: This part is concerned with the predictions (Up, Down, Flat) for the securities selected in the previous model.
 Basically, here we perform all necessary calculations and predictive modelling to come up with individual insights for the tickers in our 'Universe'.

 - Portfolio Construction: This section will let us decide how much we want to invest in each security.
 It will take the insights from the previous 'Alpha' module and translate them into specific portfolio targets through some logic that we need to build.
-This could be simply equal weighting (invest the same percentage of the portfolio in each ticker), risk parity position sizing or some portfolio optimization techniques (e.g. mean-variance, maximum sharpe ratio, etc.).
+This could be simply equal weighting (invest the same percentage of the portfolio in each ticker), or some portfolio optimization technique (e.g. mean-variance, risk parity, maximum sharpe ratio, etc.).

 - Execution: We are finally ready to place our orders!
 This module turns the previous portfolio targets into buy/sell orders.
 Once again, this can be as simple as executing market orders or limit orders, or more complicated models such as VWAP execution.